pharo-graphics/Bloc/src/Bloc.package/BlVisibilityVisible.class/README.md

 I am a concrete visibility type - "visible".
-Once set, element should be rendered but should participate in layout and take space.
+Once set, element should be rendered and should participate in layout and take space.